March Madness Caesars Sportsbook Promo Code: Use SICZRDYW and Bet $1 to Double Your Winnings on 10 Bets

 What you need to know about the Caesars Sportsbook March Madness offer

-Please read the Caesars Sportsbook promo code terms and conditions for March Madness:
+Read the following terms and conditions carefully before using our exclusive Caesars Sportsbook promo code for March Madness:

-- Make a minimum deposit of $10 and place a bet of $1 or more on any market.
-Regardless of the outcome, you’ll receive 10 profit boost tokens, each attached with a 100% boost.
+- Make a deposit of at least $10 and place a bet of at least $1 on any available betting market.

+- Regardless of whether you win or lose, you'll receive 10 profit boost tokens.

-- Your $1 bet must be on odds of -10000 or longer, and the same goes for each profit boost token.
+- Your $1 bet must be placed on odds of –10000 or longer.
+The same minimum odds requirement applies to each profit boost token.

-- Each token has a maximum wager limit of $25 and is capped at $2,500 in additional winnings per token.
+- Each profit boost token is limited to a maximum bet of $25, with a cap of $2,500 on any additional winnings earned using these tokens.

-- Any unused profit boost tokens will expire and be removed from your account after 14 days.
+- Any unused profit boost tokens will expire and be removed from your Caesars Sportsbook account after 14 days.

 Bet $1 and double your winnings on your next 10 bets at Caesars Sportsbook - CLAIM NOW